NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 What Details Are Provided in the NAPLEX Candidate Performance Report?

-• Far below meeting the minimum performance
+• Level 1: Far below the minimum performance

-• Does not meet the minimum performance
+• Level 2: Does not meet the minimum performance

-• Meets the minimum performance
+• Level 3: Meets the minimum performance

-• Exceeds the minimum performance
+• Level 4: Exceeds the minimum performance

 How Often Can the NAPLEX Be Taken?